wiz0u/WTelegramClient/FAQ.md

 To help determine if `chats.chats` is empty or does not contain a certain chat, you should [dump the chat list to the screen](EXAMPLES.md#list-chats) or simply use a debugger: Place a breakpoint after the Messages_GetAllChats call, run the program up to there, and use a Watch pane to display the content of the chats.chats dictionary.

+<a name="shutdown"></a>
+#### 10. I get "Connection shut down" errors in my logs

+There are various reasons why you may get this error.
+Here are the explanation and how to solve it:

+1) On secondary DCs *(DC used to download files)*, a Connection shut down is considered "normal"
+Your main DC is the one WTelegramClient connects to during login.
+Secondary DC connections are established and maintained when you download files.
+The DC number for an operation or error is indicated with a prefix like "2>" on the log line.
+If Telegram servers decide to shutdown this secondary connection, it's not an issue, WTelegramClient will re-established the connection later if necessary.

+2) Occasional connection shutdowns on the main DC should be caught by WTelegramClient and the reactor should automatically reconnect to the DC
+*(up to `MaxAutoReconnects` times)*.
+This should be transparent and pending API calls should automatically be resent upon reconnection.
+You can choose to increase `MaxAutoReconnects` if it happens too often because your Internet connection is unstable.

+3) If you reach `MaxAutoReconnects` disconnections, then the **Update** event handler will receive a `ReactorError` object to notify you of the problem.
+In this case, the recommended action would be to dispose the client and recreate one

+4) In case of slow Internet connection or if you break in the debugger for some time, you might also get Connection shutdown because your client couldn't send Pings to Telegram in the alloted time.
+In this case, you can use the `PingInterval` property to increase the delay between pings *(for example 300 seconds instead of 60)*.

 <a name="troubleshoot"></a>
 ## Troubleshooting guide